larsperk/logbook-parser/README.md

 It is tuned to my own needs and does a bunch of cleanup of typos and changed airport IDs (see "trans_dict" variable; you can edit this for your own needs, or simply make it an empty dictionary)

-It also takes multi-segment flights (KJFK-KLAX-KJFK) that were entered as a single entry and parses them into individual segments, reallocating all flight time variables (PIC, X-country, IMC, dual given, dual received, night) proportionally based on the flight segment distance as a percentage of total flight distance - This may not be appropriate, but then again, it's more accurate than leaving it lumped together - for me, anyway.
+It also takes multi-segment flights (e.g. "KJFK - KLAX - KJFK") that were entered as a single entry and parses them into individual segments, reallocating all flight time variables (PIC, X-country, IMC, dual given, dual received, night) proportionally based on the flight segment distance as a percentage of total flight distance - This may not be appropriate, but then again, it's more accurate than leaving it lumped together - for me, anyway.